yasserius/bd_district_statistics_dataset/README.md

 # Contribute

 You can volunteer and take part in the data cleaning process, mail me if interested: yasser.aziz94 [aaat] gmail dot com

+## How to contribute

+1. Manually check the CSV files in the "not_cleaned_CSVs" folder and look for mistakes.
+Fix them if possible, else ask for help with the team members.
+2. Programatically improve the extraction process from the PDFs so that the cleaning process is made easier.
+3. Use the data to find insights or make helpful projects with this data.

+## How to coordinate with other team members

+1. Check [this Google Sheet](https://docs.google.com/spreadsheets/d/1sgcQSvns_XJ0uNDnYtMWr0_tURglhERWE-gd2BellDY/edit#gid=0) and follow the instructions on top.
+Choose the zila you want to work with and verify the tables inside.
+Submit your cleaned and verified files with a pull request.
+2. Mail me to ask anything: yasser.aziz94 [aaat] gmail dot com
+3. Post on the "Issues" tab if you face a difficulty.

+## How credit will be given

+Once you fork, verify the data and send a pull request, your submission will be checked and merged.
+Then your name will show up in the github repo under "Contributors".